 I’ve been mulling Smith et al’s Deferred Feedback Sharply Dissociates Implicit and Explicit Category Learning since the summer of 2014, when it was published (press release here).
 It’s life altering.

 Psychologists and cognitive scientists have been talking about “dual systems” and “dual systems theory” forever, but no one had nailed it down.
-Now they have.
+Now someone has.

 The two systems are separate and distinct in the sense that if you turn one system “off” the other still learns.
 They’re “dissociable.”